-Updated in the revised paper: A Radarsat2 image of Murda Merbok (Malaysia)
+This has been updated in the revised paper.
+It is a Radarsat2 image of Muda Merbok (Malaysia)

 Detail Comment:

 Anfinsen’s ENL is, in general, non-integer.
 How did you deal with that?
 Why did you not use the formal L values from the imagery (1,4 or 9).